AI Platform as a Working Environment for Different Tasks

 -

-tasks where personal authorial tone is important
+tasks where personal authorial tone matters

 -